 Excellent addition; Almost all the NPCs within the library have unique abilities, dispositions and some notes on how they may be bribed most effectively.
 Char levels 4-7.
 Nice notes, but tricky to utilize properly.

-One note that needs to be remarked upon so others will mayhaps utilize it in their future publications is the efficiency with which the neccessary information is presented (sort of like a reverse PrinceofNothing sentence).
+One note that needs to be remarked upon so others will mayhaps utilize it in their future publications is the efficiency with which the necessary information is presented (sort of like a reverse PrinceofNothing sentence).
 Stats blocks contain nothing but the bare essentials.
-The sick and deeply obsessive d20 format is avoided in favour of clear, elegant description and the bare minimum of neccesary mechanics.
+The sick and deeply obsessive d20 format is avoided in favor of clear, elegant description and the bare minimum of necessary mechanics.

 We now arrive in the second part of the book, beginning with the player commentaries.

 F: If I was a hairdresser in Vornheim I would probably shave all of their heads except the top so they could have a ponytail coming from the top of their head.
 If a duchess came in and wanted a special haircut for a ball then I wouldn’t cut it, I would dye it.
 I would braid it and make it crazy and big and people would be like “What the fuck, my hair’s so crazy, nobody else could have this hair because I’m that important!”